-There seem to be many benefits to creating homegrown systems for your process needs… at least at first.
+There seem to be many benefits to creating homegrown utility management software for your process needs… at least at first.
 You control the development and construct it exactly to your specifications.
 You may save costs up front.
 Each member of the team can weigh in on what they need and how to do it best, being on-site and involved.
 Unfortunately, only hindsight is 20/20 and problems tend to build up over time.
 And, of course, the older the system, the more challenges you’re likely to run into.
 These trends are seen across the board with almost all homegrown systems.
-Let’s look at the drawbacks to building your work management solution in-house.
+Let’s look at the drawbacks to building your utility work management software in-house.

 It’s easy to identify a process that isn’t working and focus on that as the basis for your development.
 Then, you identify another process.
 And another.
 Homegrown systems tend to be a series of work solutions built independently, rather than a comprehensive solution that interacts and functions as a single source of truth.
 By creating silos of development initially, it becomes difficult to synthesize data and trends over the various systems.
 It’s also challenging to make them interact with one another.